Get

 Final Thoughts

 There are four main reasons why a dog would have a kinked tail.
 This includes genetics, injuries, limber tail syndrome, or happy tail syndrome.
 Most of the time, kinked tails are a cosmetic issue that don’t require further attention.
-However, if your dog’s kinked tail is painful or their tail suddenly shows up kinked, consult your veterinarian.
+However, if your dog’s kinked tail is painful or their tail suddenly shows up kinked, consult a veterinarian.

 See Also: